okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

 > **Note:** Administrators can use the [Okta System Log](/docs/reference/api/system-log/) to view errors.
 See the [Troubleshooting](/docs/concepts/inline-hooks/#troubleshooting) section in the inline hooks concept piece for more information on the events related to inline hooks that the Okta System Log captures.

-- When there is a communication failure with the external service, a timeout for example, the inline hook operation is skipped, and the OTP is delivered to the requester using Okta's telephony provider(s).
+- When there is a communication failure with the external service, a timeout for example, the inline hook operation is skipped, and the OTP is delivered to the requester using Okta's telephony providers.

   **Who can see this error?** Administrators

-- When the external service returns a response with any other HTTP status code besides `200`, the inline hook operation is skipped, and the OTP is delivered to the requester using Okta's telephony provider(s).
+- When the external service returns a response with any other HTTP status code besides `200`, the inline hook operation is skipped, and the OTP is delivered to the requester using Okta's telephony providers.

   **Who can see this error?** Administrators